snt-arg/dfl-toro/docs/index.md

 # DFL-TORO

 **DFL-TORO** is a one-shot demonstration framework for learning time-optimal robotic manufacturing tasks.
 It optimizes Learning from Demonstration (LfD) by minimizing the need for multiple demonstrations, resulting in efficient, noise-free, and jerk-regulated trajectories.
 Designed for intuitive kinesthetic demonstrations, DFL-TORO enhances robotic programming efficiency and precision in tasks such as pick-and-place.
 Evaluations with robots like the Franka Emika Research 3 (FR3) and ABB YuMi demonstrate its effectiveness in transforming demonstrations into optimized, high-performance manufacturing solutions.
-(Video: https://youtu.be/YJc6DwTqz8o?si=LqTFP7WXPNOFhYCM)
+[Video](https://youtu.be/YJc6DwTqz8o?si=LqTFP7WXPNOFhYCM)

 ![logo](./images/main.jpg){align=center}